How To Deal With Imposter Syndrome As An Artist

 As I said, take a break if needed.
 If an artwork isn’t going as you hoped, stop it for now.
 Draw something for yourself.
 Something that you like or that you’re already so used to drawing, you know it will come out great.

-Come back to the drawing you’re working on the next day, or even better, scratch that one and restart it anew.
+Return to the drawing you’re working on the next day, or even better, scratch that one and restart it anew.

 Sometimes it’s all we need.
 I remember doing some drawings, finishing them, and feeling they were not good enough.

 I would even lose sleep over this!
-So, I would keep it, but I would try again and with a positive mind do a new drawing.
+So, I would keep it, but I would try again and, with a positive mind, do a new drawing.
 Usually, that second version was better.

 First, because I already practiced it.
 And secondly, I had a fresh mind to do it.
 This time I was determined to like the process and the finished product, so I allowed myself to have fun with it.